 Gorman highlighted the increase in the firm’s capital and liquidity since the financial crisis in his presentation to investors.
 The bank’s liquidity reserve is 23 percent of total assets, up from 11 percent at the end of 2007, while its shareholder equity has doubled, he said.

-The maximum downgrade, which would be the largest among U.S. banks and place the firm’s rating two levels above junk, might increase borrowing costs (MS) and force Morgan Stanley to post more collateral on trades.
+The maximum downgrade, which would be the largest among U.S. banks and place the firm’s rating two levels above junk, might increase borrowing costs (MS:US) and force Morgan Stanley to post more collateral on trades.
 It would also threaten a fixed-income trading turnaround as some counterparties would no longer be able to do derivatives deals with the firm.

 “We’re not panicked over this, but we’re prepared for it,” Gorman said.
 “We’ll make whatever business adjustments, if necessary, once we get there.”